 Nathan said in her opinion that the networks hadn’t proved they would be harmed by Aereo “during the pendency of this litigation.”.

 Aereo received a boost before its service began operating, when Diller’s digital media company IAC/InterActive Corp.
-(IACI) led a $20.5 million round of financing for the startup.
+(IACI:US) led a $20.5 million round of financing for the startup.
 Diller, who is on Aereo’s board, once ran Fox Broadcasting.

 “I’m happy the judge denied the injunction, and now we can really begin telling television consumers they have an alternative,” Diller said in an e-mailed statement.